 Soay Sheep

-Here on the croft we keep a breeding flock of Soay sheep; rams and ewes of various ages, and our eldest Ewe sadly died in June 2016 at the age of 15 years.
+Here on the croft we keep a breeding flock of Soay sheep; rams and ewes of various ages, a few of them are 15 years old and still remain very alert and active!

 The Soay breed are a primitive breed that date back thousands of years and all Soay sheep are descended from those found on the Island of Soay.
 This Island is one of the smaller Islands that make up the St Kilda group of Islands of Hirta, Borerary, Dun and Levernish in the Outer Hebrides.